IBM/kar/docs/deploying.md

 ## Enable namespaces for KAR-based applications.

+**NOTE: We strongly recommend against enabling the `kar-system` namespace or any Kubernetes system namespace for KAR applications.
+Enabling KAR sidecar injection for these namespaces can cause instability.**

 For every namespace in which you want to deploy KAR-based applications, you will need to perform the following operations.
 In the sample commands below, we will enable the `kar-apps` namespace.

-**NOTE: We strongly recommend not enabling the `kar-system` namespace or any Kubernetes system namespace for KAR applications.
-Enabling KAR sidecar injection for these namespaces can cause instability.**

 1. Create the namespace if it doesn't already exist.
 ```shell